yegor256/techiends/README.md

 Being a member of the club you have:

-  * A mentor, helping you point your career to the direction
+  * A mentor, helping you point your career to the right direction
   * Tech friends, ready to help you out when needed
-  * Money from the fund, if you have a good idea or need help
+  * Money from the fund, if you have a good idea or just need help

 If the majority votes, a member can be excluded from the club.